Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Asymptotically MDS Array BP-XOR Codes for Matrix Multiplication

+From these examples, we observe based on the code construction that encoding can optionally be carried out in the master or the cluster nodes.
+However, in some of the subcomputations such as $v_2+v_3$ or $v_1+v_4$ (colored gray in Table \ref{table1}), the encoding has to be distributed.
+On the other hand, for the rest of the subcomputations, the encoding can be distributed among other compute nodes at the expense of more communication.
+However, if we choose to minimize the bandwidth, the master could help with the encoding by executing row or column additions.
+In Section IV.B, to be able to simplify the system description we assume the worst case scenario in terms of communication cost i.e., $\sigma$ times larger than that of competent schemes, and let all encoding processes take place on cluster nodes.

-by using $[5,2,2,2]$ MDS array BP-XOR code given in Table \ref{table1} with the designated computation distribution among $n=5$ nodes each equipped with two processors.
-Note that as soon as any two out of five nodes complete their processing, master node will initiate a belief propagation decoding to put together $\mathbf{A}^\intercal \mathbf{B}$.
-Although in this case 4 processor outputs are sufficient to reconstruct the result, we have the constraint to wait all processors to finish their execution for the given node.
+Note that with this setting as soon as any two out of five nodes complete their processing, the master node will initiate a belief propagation decoding to put together $\mathbf{A}^\intercal \mathbf{B}$.
+Although in this case four-processor outputs of any selection of two nodes are sufficient to reconstruct the result, we have to wait for all ingredient processors (due mainly to block MDS property) to finish their execution.
 On the other hand, the recovery threshold of this code can be shown to be 7, i.e., any 7 processor executions will be sufficient to reconstruct the result in the worst case.

 For comparison purposes, let us also give an example for a polynomial code \cite{Yu2017} with similar parameters i.e., $m=2$ and $k=4$.
-Assume $a_j = \mathbf{a}_{1,:} + j\mathbf{a}_{2,:}$ and $b_j = \mathbf{b}_{:,1} + j^2\mathbf{b}_{:,2}$, then the $j$th processor shall compute the dot product $a_jb_j$ as shown in Table \ref{table2}.
+Let us define $a_j := \mathbf{a}_{1,:} + j\mathbf{a}_{2,:}$ and $b_j := \mathbf{b}_{:,1} + j^2\mathbf{b}_{:,2}$.
+With this definition, the node 1 shall receive $a_1$, $a_6$, $b_1$ and $b_6$ and compute the dot product $a_1b_1$ on processor 1 and $a_6b_6$ on processor 2 as shown in Table \ref{table2}.
+The rest of the nodes receive the same amount of data and executes exactly two products.
 Note that the distribution of the tasks can be done in any order as the computation of each task has the same complexity.
-Unlike MDS array BP-XOR codes, node processors in this case computes a single dot product given that the master first encodes and generates $a_j$s and $b_j$s.
+Unlike MDS array BP-XOR codes, node processors in this case computes a single dot product provided that the master first encodes and generates $a_j$s and $b_j$s.
+On the other hand, due to the sparse nature of MDS array BP-XOR codes, some nodes (such as node 5) consumes less bandwidth at the expense of more dot product computations.
+Also the encoding operation at the master is simpler compared to polynomial codes.
 The recovery threshold of polynomial codes is given by $m^2 = 4$ achieving the minimum possible.